Biology Riddles

 Answer: The cytoskeleton.

 According to Wikipedia, the average human body is home to trillions of microorganisms.
-Human Body Biology Riddles For Kids challenge young minds but also make the learning process enjoyable.
-These riddles offer a playful approach to learning about anatomy.
-By solving these biology riddles, kids will not only have a blast but also gain valuable insights into their own bodies and the science behind them.
+Biology Riddles For Kids About Human Body challenge young minds, and also make the learning process enjoyable.
+These fun science riddles offer a playful approach to learning about the human body.
+By solving these biology riddles, kids will have a blast and also gain valuable insights into their own bodies and the science behind them.

 Human Body Biology Riddles For Kids